J-PAL’s online courses were developed to make our training materials available to a worldwide audience.

 The J-PAL/MITx MicroMasters in Data, Economics, and Development Policy (DEDP)

 The DEDP MicroMasters, a collaboration of J-PAL Global's Education team, MIT Economics, and MITx, is a rigorous academic program that combines online instruction with in-person course exams that lead to the MicroMasters credential.
 Course fees cover the exams administered in Pearson testing centers around the world.
-The five MicroMasters online courses cover topics in economics, econometrics, development, and policy.
+The MicroMasters online courses cover topics in economics, econometrics, development, and policy.
 They are offered three times a year and can be taken individually without enrolling in the full program or taking the exams.

 Learn more about MicroMasters courses and the MicroMasters Credential or visit the MicroMasters online portal to register.